Marius-hubb/Packet-Capture-Analysis/README.md

-<h1>Packet Capture Analysis using Wireshark</h1>
+<h1>Packet Capture Analysis using Wireshark - Incident 1</h1>

  ## [Video Demonstration (38:41)](https://drive.google.com/file/d/1ozfcxE80ODhxWV1-2v5EPMv1_uyHX-eD/view?usp=drive_link)

 <h2>Description</h2>

-This lab demonstrates packet capture analysis in Wireshark. <br />
+This lab demonstrates packet capture analysis in Wireshark.
+I will first start by looking at statistics>conversations and examine the ip addresses and ports used.
+I will then apply additional filters in wireshark to reveal more information.   <br />
 <br />

 <h2>Lab walk-through:</h2>